cs1302uga/cs1302-ce17/README.md

    `p` is a reference variable of an interface type and the code compiles.
 This object contains a specific implementation of the single abstract method in the interface.

 1. Call `printlnMatches` by passing in array `myStrings` along with your newly created `Predicate<String>` variable.

+1. Compile and run your code.
 You will know if everything is working correctly if the method only prints strings containing the letter `"a"`.

 1. Stage and commit all changes.